IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 # Updating MUD URLs vs Updating MUD files

+There are two ways in which a manufacturer can change what the is processed by the MUD controller: they can change what is in the MUD file (update-in-place), and or they change which file is processed by the MUD controller by changing the URL (updated-url).

 ## Updating the MUD file in place

 One option is for the manufacturer to never change the MUD URL due to firmware updates.